 Better to be safe than sorry but make sure you read the terms and conditions fully before you set off.
 For example, are pre-existing medical conditions covered on your policy?

 This replaces the old E111 and gives you the right to access state-provided healthcare during a temporary stay in another European Economic Area (EEA) country or Switzerland.

 The EHIC covers treatment that is medically necessary until your planned return home.
 Treatment should be provided on the same basis as it would to a resident of that country, either at a reduced cost or, in many cases, for free.

-Allergy Relief – the Husband and Ieuan suffer from hayfever , I have a dust allergy and Caitlin gets covered in blotches if she eats certain sweets (Starburst, for example) so we pack the Piriton and, for the Husband, Beconaze.
+The Husband and Ieuan suffer from hayfever, I have a dust allergy and Caitlin gets covered in blotches if she eats certain sweets (Starburst, for example) so we pack the Piriton and, for the Husband, Beconase.
 Oh, and lots of tissues!

-Sun Protection – Yes, they even have sun in Devon.
+Yes, they even have sun in Devon.
 Obviously a basic if you are going anywhere warm.
-If the kids are going swimming, pack water resistant sun cream, hats, tee-shirts or even full body suits.
+If the kids are going swimming, pack water-resistant sun cream, hats, tee-shirts or even full body suits.

-Probiotics – Children can’t take diarrhoea tablets like Imodium so the best way to help a child with a poorly tummy is to stick to the BRAT diet (bananas, rice, apple-sauce and toast).
+Children can’t take diarrhoea tablets like Imodium so the best way to help a child with a poorly tummy is to stick to the BRAT diet (bananas, rice, applesauce and toast).
 You can also give them a probiotic.
 I often give my two probiotics during term time too – you can get rather yummy tasting chocolate ones which they don’t mind at all.

-Rehydration Drinks – rehydration is really important to replace the body’s salt and sugar if you or your child do have the runs.
+Rehydration is really important to replace the body’s salt and sugar if you or your child do have the runs.
 Rehydration sachets just need to be mixed with water and come in different flavours to help disguise the taste.

 WINTER FAMILY TRAVEL HEALTH TIPS FOR WHILE YOU’RE THERE